-If combs of honey and/or pollen are to be cold treated, allow additional time for the combs to reach the required cold temperature before commencing the actual treatment period.
+If combs of honey or pollen are to be cold treated, allow additional time for the combs to reach the required cold temperature before commencing the actual treatment period.

 Storage after cold treatment

 After cold treatment, items to be stored should be immediately placed in a sealed container, strong plastic bag or other SHB proof environment to avoid becoming infested again.
-Storage in cold rooms, as for wax moth prevention, is used in other countries.
+Storage in cold rooms, as for wax moth prevention, is used.

 SHB and wax moth larvae